Cougar attack leaves 1 dead, 1 injured in North Bend, Washington

 First responders said they found the deceased victim with the cougar still standing over the body.
 As wildlife officials approached them, the cougar ran from the scene, a King County Sheriff's Office spokesperson tells CBS News.

-The injured 31-year-old biker was taken to a nearby hospital where they were listed in serious condition.
+The mountain lion ran into the woods and officers with the Washington Department of Fish and Game later tracked it down and shot and killed it, said Capt.
+Alan Myers of the state's Fish & Wildlife Police.

-The Washington Department of Fish & Wildlife is handling the investigation.
-The sheriff's office spokesperson said the fate of the cougar is unclear should they find it.
+The injured 31-year-old biker was taken to a nearby hospital where they were he was listed in satisfactory condition.

 Cougars make up the largest members of the cat family in Washington, resulting in hundreds of calls to wildlife officers regarding sightings each year, according to the Washington Department of Fish & Wildlife website.
 It says the increasing human population and decreasing cougar habitat may lead to more encounters between humans and cougars.